23 Tasty (and Practical) Gifts for Your Favorite Foodies

 Tumbler

-Home chefs of all stripes know that nothing is worse than a pile of hopelessly dull knives — which are dangerous and a nuisance.
-Instead of further cluttering their silverware drawer or knife block, try gifting this easy-to-use manual sharpener that’s guaranteed to revive any knife.
-Reviewers say this sharpener works exquisitely on everything from traditional to specialty blades.
-Plus, this compact device won’t take up too much space in a drawer.
+Home chefs of all stripes know that nothing’s worse than a pile of hopelessly dull knives — which are dangerous and a nuisance.
+Instead of further cluttering their silverware drawer or knife block, try gifting this easy-to-use manual sharpener that’s guaranteed to revive any knife; reviewers say it works exquisitely on everything from traditional to specialty blades.
+Plus, this compact device won’t take up much space — a boon for small kitchens.

 $129 at Amazon